spesmilo/electrum-docs/tails.rst

 However, you can use a recent version of Electrum with Tails by using the AppImage binary we distribute (a self-contained executable that works on x86_64 Linux including Tails).

-These steps have been tested on Tails 3.12.1.
+These steps have been tested on Tails 3.12.1 and 3.13.

 Steps to use AppImage
 ---------------------